ABOUT THIS CONFERENCE

 2.20 – 2.50pm

-Having a great conversation
+Producing a great conversation in French

 - Top tips from the examiners, with student exercises to show these work